Great White Fleet: Voyage

 As the Panama Canal was not yet complete, the fleet had to pass through the Straits of Magellan.
 The scope of such an operation was unprecedented in U.S. history, as ships had to sail from all points of the compass to rendezvous points and proceed according to a carefully orchestrated, well-conceived plan.
 It involved almost the entire operational capability of the U.S. Navy.
 During the crossing of the Straits of Magellan, the U.S. ships were escorted by the Chilean Navy cruiser, Chacabuco.

-Unlike the formidable obstacles that had faced the Russian fleet on its voyage from the Baltic to the Pacific, which eventually led to its destruction by the Japanese in 1905, the U.S. effort benefited from a peaceful environment which aided the coordination of ship movements.
+Unlike the formidable obstacles that had faced the Russian fleet on its voyage from the Baltic to the Pacific, which eventually led to its destruction by the Japanese in 1905, the U.S. effort benefited from a peaceful environment, which aided the coordination of ship movements.

 After taking nearly four months to round South America, the fleet made several stops in American waters on the Pacific Ocean.
-In port after port, citizens in the thousands turned out to see and greet the fleet.
-In April 1908 sixteen battleships anchored off of Coronado, California in the San Diego area, and thousands of sailors and marines took part in a parade through San Diego's streets.
+In port after port, thousands of citizens turned out to see and greet the fleet.
+In April 1908, 16 battleships anchored off of Coronado, California, in the San Diego area, and thousands of sailors and marines took part in a parade through San Diego's streets.
 The fleet also stopped in Los Angeles and Santa Barbara.
-In May 1908, the Fleet visited Monterey, California; the nearby Hotel Del Monte in Del Monte, California, hosted a grand ball for the officers of the fleet.
+In May 1908, the fleet visited Monterey, California; the nearby Hotel Del Monte in Del Monte, California, hosted a grand ball for the officers of the fleet.
 After arriving in San Francisco on 6 May, most of the fleet took a side trip to Seattle and Tacoma, then returned to San Francisco.

-On 7 July the entire fleet left San Francisco for Honolulu, New Zealand and Australia.
+On 7 July, the entire fleet left San Francisco for Honolulu, New Zealand, and Australia.
 In Australia, the arrival of the Great White Fleet on 20 August 1908 was used to encourage support for the forming of Australia's own navy.
-In Sicily, the sailors helped in recovery operations after the 1908 Messina earthquake.
+In Sicily, sailors helped in recovery operations after the 1908 Messina earthquake.